World War II and the McCarthy Era

 Of course, there have been many cases in which overly broad restrictions on speech have been struck down.
 Perhaps most famous are the forced speech cases and the flag burning cases.

 In Texas v.
 Johnson, 1989, the Supreme Court said that a state law prohibiting flag burning was not constitutional because only messages of protest were being punished.
-Burning the flag in a respectful way (an approved method of destroying old flags) was not illegal.
+Burning the flag in a respectful way (an approved method of destroying old flags) was not also being made illegal.

 When Congress passed a similar law in 1990, it was struck down in US. v.
 Eichman.
-Considerable debate followed, but no law has yet been passed that will ban flag burning on the one hand and still be constitutional on the other.
+Considerable debate followed, but no law has yet been passed that will ban protest flag burning in a constitutional manner.
+Like many forms of dissent, flag burning makes people uncomfortable, which is the point for the protesters.

 Modern day sedition in the US